deva-246/DataCleaning-Excel-PowerQueryEditor/Solutions/datacleaningsteps.md

 5. Now change the data type of profit and sales into currency by clicking the small box present at the left side of each title.

-    3.1 To merge the columns, select both the columns > right click > merge columns
+    5.1 To merge the columns, select both the columns > right click > merge columns

-    3.2 Now, mention a seperator if needed, in our case mr/mrs/ms.name would do, so mention a dot as a seperator
+    5.2 Now, mention a seperator if needed, in our case mr/mrs/ms.name would do, so mention a dot as a seperator

-6. Now add a new column named as 'Shipping' to the exisisting table.
+6. Now Load and transform the data, this will be redirected to the excel window.

 ## Table after Data cleaning